Morehead City and Wilmington

 We welcome visits from school groups.
-For information, contact Susan Pridgen in the Communications department.
+For information, contact Cliff Pyron in the Communications department.

 More information about the maritime industry is available on the website of the American Association of Ports Authorities (AAPA).
 The AAPA glossary is especially helpful in understanding terms you see on our website.